 Essentially, the Hugo Cocktail is a variation of the Kaiserspritzer, but less sweet in flavor, which also makes for the perfect summertime drink.
-This somewhat trendy cocktail originally began its journey in Northern Italy in 2005; there it was enjoyed as a typical aperitivo drink.
+This somewhat trendy cocktail originally began its journey in northern Italy in 2005; there it was enjoyed as a typical aperitivo drink.
 However, it quickly became popular in Germany and neighboring Austria.
 The light and refreshing drink is made by mixing prosecco with elderflower syrup and then adding a few mint leaves and some ice.

 Like most cocktail recipes, the ingredients sometimes vary depending on where you drink it; as well as your own personal preference.
 Some people, for instance, like to add a few slices of lime to create a zesty flavor to balance out the sweetness of the elderflower syrup.
 Others, meanwhile, prefer to dilute it with a dash of sparkling water to create a Hugo Spritz Cocktail.
 However you drink it, though, it is certainly a delicious way to cool yourself down during the warmer months in Austria.

-Aside from beer and wine, Schnapps is somewhat of a national treasure in Austria and a must-try when visiting or living in the country.
+Aside from beer and wine, Schnaps is somewhat of a national treasure in Austria and a must-try when visiting or living in the country.
 These distilled spirits are normally made from a variety of fruits such as apricots, pears, or cherries.
-Austrians have been sipping on Schnapps for centuries, and usually as a digestif after a meal.
+Austrians have been sipping on Schnaps for centuries, and usually as a digestif after a meal.
 Despite its high alcohol content, which is usually above 30%, the popular drink is surprisingly smooth and easy to drink.
 That said, you might still want to take it easy!

 Seasonal drinks in Austria

-Aside from beer, wine, and Schnapps, Austria is home to some spectacular hot alcoholic drinks that are particularly good at warming the spirits and adding a rosy glow to the cheeks come wintertime.
+Aside from beer, wine, and Schnaps, Austria is home to some spectacular hot alcoholic drinks that are particularly good at warming the spirits and adding a rosy glow to the cheeks come wintertime.
 Often made from various liqueurs and teas, these recipes are unique to the country and are traditionally enjoyed during the festive season and in mountain taverns.